-It's also worth noting that I have invested with some of these platforms, but not all of them.
+It's also worth noting that I have invested with some of these platforms but not all.
 I can't offer much feedback on how their deals are vetted or how my returns have panned out with each one, but I can give a fairly decent overview of how each website is laid out and how easy it is to get started with each one.

-Fundrise is another investing platform that has already earned a massive following.
+Fundrise has earned a massive following since it was founded in 2010.
 This site makes it very easy to choose from dozens of eREIT funds to invest in, which can help to diversify anyone's investment portfolio.
 Here's a video tour of how their system works…